Vjannu0711/AGED/README.md

 ![output](https://user-images.githubusercontent.com/69823871/167892922-7bb239d7-32b1-48e3-b1e5-85e68ea1ddca.png)

-We can see the change in the GDP of the country Spain from 2000 to 2008.
+We can see the change in the total real gross domestic product, inflation-adjusted GDP of the country Spain from 2000 to 2008.
 The Y axis is the trend which in this case is the GDP.
 The X axis shows the time in years.